bobschrag/token-matcher/README.md

 To include in a template a token that would cause `read-string` to error out, stringify it---as in `"#this"` (in a list) or `\"'this\"` (in a string).
-Do the same for a token that the matcher would recognize as a variable but that you would like to match explicitly in input---as in `"*that"`.
+Do the same for a token that the matcher would recognize as a tm-var but that you would like to match explicitly in input---as in `"*that"`.
 When `\'` is not in `*chars-to-strip*` and not in `*chars-to-isolate*`, do the same where `\'` begins a token---as in `"'twas"`.
 Otherwise,